 Maintenance

 Your smoker experiences intense heat and smoke every time you use it, so it’s important to conduct maintenance on it after each use.
 Once you’re done cooking and the smoker has cooled, remove and wash the racks, water and drip pans, and smoker box.
 Use a grill brush to push excess residue toward the bottom of the smoker.
-Then, empty debris out of the bottom.
+Then, empty the debris out of the bottom.

 Meat Smoking Tips